tonycapone/cloud_catalog_ai/README.md

 `customerName` Optional.
 This is the name of the customer that will be displayed in the header of the Streamlit Chat UI.

-`CustomerFavicon` Optional.
+`customerFavicon` Optional.
 The favicon that will be displayed in the header of the Streamlit Chat UI.

-`CustomerLogo` Optional.
+`customerLogo` Optional.
 The logo that will be displayed next to generated responses.

+You must also specify one of:
+`bedrockRoleArn` The ARN of a role that has access to the Bedrock API.

+or
+`openaiApiKey` An API key for the OpenAI API.

 ## Stack Description